Capability of Programs

 - Cannot exceed a BPF call depth of 64.

 - Cannot exceed invoke stack height of 5 (4 levels of cross-program invocations.

-Since the compute budget is consumed incrementally as the program executes the total budget consumption will be a combination of the various costs of the operations it performs.
+NOTE: Since the compute budget is consumed incrementally as the transaction executes, the total budget consumption will be a combination of the various costs of the operations it performs.

 At runtime a program may log how much of the compute budget remains.
 See debugging for more information.